What does a criminal defense lawyer do?

 Criminal Defense Attorneys Represent Clients Charged with a Crime or Crimes

 This may sound obvious, but it’s an important point, and one of the main things that set criminal defense attorneys apart: Criminal defense lawyers defend their clients against charges brought by the state or federal government for breaking the law.
-This can be so-called “blue collar” crimes like DUI and other criminal traffic offenses, drug offences, larceny, battery, sexual assault, and murder, as well as so-called “white collar” crimes like embezzlement, fraud, and environmental violations.
+This can be so-called “blue collar” crimes like criminal traffic offenses, drug offences, larceny, battery, sexual assault, and murder, as well as so-called “white collar” crimes like embezzlement, fraud, and environmental violations.

 Public defenders also represent people charged with crimes, but they are paid by the government whereas criminal defense attorneys are paid by their clients.
 Public defenders are appointed by the court to represent qualified defendants who cannot afford to hire a private attorney.